justinjohn0306/Yanderifier-beta/README.md

 - "Select Output": This is where your result will be stored.

 Just hit "Go," and your video will be re-animated and re-encoded with the source audio!

-## Addendum

-Join our [discord server](https://discord.gg/KmFJNJYaA3) (updated again) A lot of people have asked for me to make a twitter.
-I probably won't be very active on it, but here ya go: @dunnousername2